keymask/keymask-js/README.md

 `encoder` option below).
 When no `encoder` is provided, the full `32` bytes are required.

-Providing a randomized `seed` is highly recommended, as this makes the mappings between inputs and outputs highly unpredictable when the `seed` is kept secret.
-The `seed` should generally not change for the lifetime of your application (doing so would make it impossible to unmask previously masked values).
+Providing a randomized `seed` is generally recommended, as this makes the mappings between inputs and outputs highly unpredictable.
+However, the `seed` should typically not change for the lifetime of your application, as this would render it impossible to unmask previously masked values.

 **Example (Seeded)**